oveddan/site/content/portfolio/bodypix.md

 showonlyimage: true
 ---

 BodyPix in an open-source machine learning model which allows for person and body-part segmentation.
-In collaboration with researchers at Google I open-sourced a Tensorflow.js version, allowing for it to be tinkered with and used in the browser with just a few lines of code.
+In collaboration with researchers at Google I open-sourced a Tensorflow.js version of the model.